4 minute read

 NorCal is only slightly cooler, with average highs between 70 and 75 degrees and average lows between 47 and 50 degrees.
 Northern California experiences an average of 259 sunny days in San Francisco.
 Those who like being within driving distance of snow in the winter will appreciate both areas, where one can be just a few hours away from fresh, white powder.

-Both NorCal and SoCal have many affordable areas as well as extremely expensive areas.
-Generally speaking, the closer one gets to the coast (and big, metropolitan areas), the more expensive housing becomes.
+Both NorCal and SoCal have both affordable areas and extremely expensive areas.
+Generally speaking, the closer one gets to the coast or a big city, the more expensive housing becomes.
 NorCal’s tech boom, however, has pushed Bay Area housing prices to the highest in the nation.

 Some of the more affordable areas that have captured the attention of retirees include SoCal’s Inland Empire, where there are 55+ communities selling homes from the low $100s, and NorCal’s Sacramento Area, which boasts 55+ communities selling homes from the low $200s.

 Both areas also have lovely lake areas, with Lake Tahoe in NorCal and Big Bear Lake in SoCal, among many others.
-With NorCal's abundance of stunning national parks, redwood trees, and verdant valleys, and SoCal's sparkling, sunny beaches and majestic desert areas, it’s just too difficult to say which area is prettier.
+With NorCal’s abundance of stunning national parks, iconic redwoods, and verdant valleys, and SoCal’s sparkling, sunny beaches and majestic desert areas, it’s just too difficult to say which area is prettier.

 Entertainment and Culture

-With such a diverse population and thriving job market, the Bay Area in NorCal offers a variety of entertainment.
-Catch an opera or a Broadway play in San Francisco or visit one of the many museums in the state’s capital, Sacramento.
-Nearby Napa Valley boasts a thriving and historic wine industry to explore as well as a staggering amount of highly acclaimed restaurants.
+With such a diverse population and thriving job market, the Bay Area in NorCal offers a variety of entertainment options.
+Catch an opera or a Broadway preview in San Francisco or visit one of the many museums in the state’s capital, Sacramento.
+Nearby Napa Valley boasts a thriving and historic wine industry to explore, plus a staggering amount of highly acclaimed restaurants.

 There’s also plenty to see and do in SoCal, especially in Hollywood.
 With plenty of museums, tours, and shows, Los Angeles is a melting pot of people and cultures, providing a wide variety of authentic cuisines, eclectic neighborhoods, and dazzling shops.